alexpott/config-sync-merge/README.md

 an other directory it will not be written to your config sync directory.
 If the configuration is different, it will be written.

-**IMPORTANT** configuration in the deepest directory should represent a complete site.
+**IMPORTANT:** Configuration in the deepest directory should represent a complete site.
 This will make it easier to manage configuration removals.

 ## Installation